1941

 <<<PREVIOUS: YEAR TWO<<< | >>>NEXT: YEAR FOUR>>>

-1. [1]SEAN GREEN: This All-Star Squadron #41 flashback to Starman’s debut is almost identical to Starman’s original Golden Age debut except for the retcon addition of Batman and Robin to the mix.
+- [1]SEAN GREEN: This All-Star Squadron #41 flashback to Starman’s debut is almost identical to Starman’s original Golden Age debut except for the retcon addition of Batman and Robin to the mix.↩

-2. [2]COLLIN COLSHER / PROMETHEUSW: At first glance in Batman #10 Part 1, Bruce spanks Dick eight times and then a ninth time, saying “One for good measure,” followed by a tenth time, saying “And one to grow!”
+- [2]COLLIN COLSHER / PROMETHEUSW: At first glance in Batman #10 Part 1, Bruce spanks Dick eight times and then a ninth time, saying “One for good measure,” followed by a tenth time, saying “And one to grow!”
 This ostensibly implies it is Dick’s eighth b-day.
 Confusingly, Dick’s cake has fourteen candles on it, which ostensibly implies it is Dick’s fourteenth b-day.
 There is a totally viable interpretation of the spanking sequence where we can assume an ellipsis exists between the two spanking panels—where the first panel shows the first eight spanks and the second panel picks up an undetermined amount of spanks later, ending with the two extras.
 In this sense, there is a possibility that writer Joseph Greene originally intended this scene to be a celebration of Dick’s fourteenth b-day.
 Further evidence of this is the fact that Batman #10 was published in 1942, which is fourteen years after 1928.
-Not so coincidentally, The Last Days of the Justice Society of America Special #1 says specifically that Dick was born in 1928.
+Not so coincidentally, The Last Days of the Justice Society Special #1 (aka The Last Days of the Justice Society of America Special #1) specifically says that Dick was born in 1928.
 Nevertheless, neither eight nor fourteen are correct.
 In order to jibe with the rest of the Golden Age timeline, which takes into account school years and other topical aging factors pertaining to a growing young man, it has to be Dick’s tenth b-day.
-In summation, as stated in an earlier footnote, the correct year of Dick’s birth is 1931.
+In summation, as stated in an earlier footnote, the correct year of Dick’s birth is 1931.↩

 Hi again!
 Regarding Dick’s birthday on Issue #10 of Batman, the cake has 14 candles, which could imply Dick just turned 14 that day (spanks 9 to 14 could have been off-panel during Dick’s “what are you spanking me for?” line), the DC database goes with the 1928 date for Dick’s birth because of this and the gravestone shown in Last Days of Justice Society Special #1, however i feel this runs contradictory with him being 8 when he first appears, if this were true he would have to be 12 when he debuted in 1940.